Four main steps compose the lifecycle of a flow:

 You can restore an archived version by clicking on the Restore version button.

 A copy will be created as a new draft.
 You can work on it freely while the archived version remains archived.

 You can duplicate an archived version of a flow by clicking the Duplicate button in the top-right corner of the Studio Editor.

-A new flow will be created (not a new version) when you fill in the Name and Description text fields and hit Create Flow.
+A new flow will be created (not a new version) when you fill in the “Name” and if necessary, the “Description” text fields and hit Create Flow.